TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Let's keep convex partitions in the map jsons
-	- Just check the indices in convex_partition for safety

-- Shape editor
-	- port it from old editor

 - What do we make official?
 	- Vent sprites certainly because we already have an official vent physical material
 	- Maybe some complex-shaped stuff